 Brook Robertson started rowing at Nelson College for Boys in 2007 at the age of 13.
-He was predominantly a sculler until a switch to Marlborough Boys’ in 2012 saw him win the Springbok Shield at the Aon Maadi Cup regatta.
+He was predominantly a sculler until a switch to Marlborough Boys’ College in 2012 saw him win the Springbok Shield (Boy’s Coxed Four) at the Aon Maadi Regatta.

 Brook joined Central Rowing Performance Centre at the end of 2012 and this helped him to gain selection for his first New Zealand team in 2013, when he joined a newly formed U23 Men’s Eight crew that took Gold at the World Rowing U23 Championships in Linz, Austria – a first for New Zealand.
 The crew returned unchanged the following year in 2014 to claim Bronze at World Rowing Cup I as U23s, win back-to-back Golds at the U23 World Rowing Championship, along with a competitive showing at the Elite World Rowing Cup III in Lucerne, claiming 5th in the A-Final.

 The young Men’s Eight had Rio in their sights and, after just one crew change, picked up Bronze at World Rowing Cup III in 2015, before taking a close 4th place at the World Rowing Championships in Aiguebelette, France.
 This qualified the boat for the 2016 Olympic Games where Brook sat in 7-seat, with the crew finishing 6th place at the Rio Olympics.
 You can say that Brook has a lot of experience in the Elite Men’s Eight, picking up some World Rowing Cup medals along the way in 2016 and 2017 and consistently having some pretty outstanding performances on the world-stage.